I want to make sure that

 with my glare or my big native

 body.
-I’ve heard stories of
+I’ve heard

 how some people fear big dark men